Presentations & Events

 Prospect Heights (IL) Public Library patron

 I give the following virtual or hybrid library presentations for adults.
-For a listing of who I’ve worked with in 2022, click here.
-I’ve given 250 and counting well-reviewed talks to libraries and civic groups all over the United States and abroad.
+For a partial listing of who I’ve worked with, click here.
+I’ve given 400 and counting well-reviewed talks to libraries and civic groups all over the United States and abroad.
 If you’d like to see me, look for the events page of the library listed for how to register for Zoom programs.
 If you are a programming librarian looking for fresh library program ideas, take a look at my offerings and get in touch.
 Check back, as I continue to develop new talks frequently!

 High Tea and the Low Down: A Guide to Misunderstanding British English